 Kaspersky Secure Connection – Features and usability

-The VPN’s default installation settings opt you into Kaspersky Secure Network, an anti-malware service that provides “instant response to new threats” and “real-time website reputation information”.
-If you’d rather not have this, you can untick the relevant box before hitting Install.
+The VPN’s default installation settings opt you into the Kaspersky Secure Network, an anti-malware service which provides “instant response to new threats” and “real-time website reputation information”.
+If you’d rather not have this, you can untick the relevant box before hitting install.